 What is an asbestos survey?

-An asbestos management survey will provide you with everything you need to safely monitor and manage asbestos-containing materials.
+An asbestos management survey (formerly type 2 survey) will provide you with everything you need to safely monitor and manage asbestos-containing materials.
 This includes the preparing an asbestos register and formulating of an effective asbestos management plan.
-As long as the asbestos containing-materials remain in good condition then they won’t pose a threat to safety under normal conditions.
-As long as the asbestos is not damaged or disturbed, there is no cause to be overly concerned.
-The asbestos management plan will outline everything you need to know and what you need to do.

-A refurbishment and demolition survey will be needed when materials are likely to be disturbed that may contain asbestos such as during the construction work associated with a buildings refurbishment or demolition.
-The refurbishment and demolition surveys are fully intrusive, and the building or areas being surveyed will usually need to be evacuated during the survey process in order that extensive samples can be taken for asbestos testing.
+An asbestos refurbishment survey will be needed prior to any refurbishment work being undertaken on or in any building which may contain asbestos.
+Asbestos refurbishment surveys are fully intrusive, and the building or areas being surveyed will usually need to be evacuated during the asbestos survey process.

 Why would I need an asbestos survey?